osmosis-labs/osmosis/x/protorev/protorev.md

 ### ExecuteTrade

-Execute trade takes the route and optimal input amount as params, mints the optimal amount of input coin, executes the swaps via `gammKeeper`’s `MultiHopSwapExactAmountIn`, and then burns the amount of coins originally minted, storing the profits in it’s own module account.
+Execute trade takes the route and optimal input amount as params, mints the optimal amount of input coin, executes the swaps via `poolmanagerKeeper`’s `MultiHopSwapExactAmountIn`, and then burns the amount of coins originally minted, storing the profits in it’s own module account.

 This will also update various trading statistics in the module’s store.
 It will update the total number of trades the module has executed, total profits captured, profits made on this specific route, share of profits the developer account can withdraw, and mor.